brownsys/Sesame/alohomora_build/README.md

        { path = "./alohomora_lints" },
     ]

-TODO: The relative paths should be swapped for packages or git repos
+TODO(babman): The relative paths should be swapped for packages or git repos